Luna Park Sydney: 1980 to 1990: Friends of Luna Park campaign and Harbourside ownership

 The NSW government called for tenders for the site's development at the end of July 1979. and again in March 1980.

 Meanwhile, a group named "Friends of Luna Park" was formed by impassioned community members.
-A "Save Luna Park" protest marched from the Opera House to the Face, followed by a free concert headlined by Mental As Anything.
+A "Save Luna Park" protest marched from the Opera House to the 'face', followed by a free concert headlined by Mental As Anything.
 As a result, the Face was an item of national heritage by the National Trust of Australia and the rest of the park was given a 'recorded' classification.

 Australian Amusements Associates won the tender in September 1980, and took over administration of the site in early June 1981.
 Much of the original park was then either demolished or sold off.
 Later that year, the Luna Park Site Act was passed, meaning Luna Park Holdings had to vacate the site.
-Everything that remained - with the exception of the Face, Crystal Palace, Rotor and Coney Island - was bulldozed and burnt.
+Everything that remained—with the exception of the Face, Crystal Palace, Rotor and Coney Island—was bulldozed and burnt.

 The park was then rebuilt by Australian Amusements, following design advice from Texas-based LARC International.
 It reopened as the "Harbourside Amusement Park" on 29 April 1982.
 The change in name was caused by a dispute between the current and previous owners, preventing the use of the Luna Park name until August of that year.

-Over the next six years, the Face was removed from over the entry gates on two occasions, the owners of Harbourside were involved in two disputes with the Department of Public Works and one director was the subject of an inquiry by the Corporate Affairs Commission.
+Over the next six years, the entrance face was removed from over the entry gates on two occasions.
+The owners of Harbourside were involved in two disputes with the Department of Public Works, and one director was the subject of an inquiry by the Corporate Affairs Commission.
 Reports from independent engineers were then presented stating that several rides in the park had to be shut down for "renovations and repairs".
 The park closed again in 1988.
 The entrance face was moved inside of the park, and the towers were demolished.